Daniel J. Frey

 The rugged individual.

-This whole conservative mindset of killing off of the federal government is based upon the real personality disorder that these individuals all share.
+This whole conservative mindset of killing off the federal government is based upon the real personality disorder that these individuals all share.

 It's sociopathic.